 If the compressor is in the database, some schematics page will open, and clicking the schematic will provide a list of parts, pricing, and availability.

 It may be the same location, but then again, it might not.

-Ask yourself if it is less expensive for you to have a pro fix an older compressor than it is to buy a new one, complete with warranty, given that the typical DIY air compressor is now often under $200?
+Then, ask yourself if it is worthwhile for you to have a pro fix an older compressor at substantial cost than it is to buy a new compressor, complete with warranty, given that many DIY type air compressor now often sell for under $200?

 Same story then.
 Visit your local Sears store, and ask the clerks in the compressor area who is the local company that fixes their compressors under and out of warranty.
 Contact them if they come up with some references for you.